johnandrea/draw-bowtie-plus/README.md

 --descendents=n

 Number of descendent generations to produce.
-Default is 2
+Default is 100

 --from=n

 Number of generations back from the start person to start the descendants.
-Default is 2 (i.e. grandparents)
+Default is 0, i.e. the middle person, but that means only a plain bowtie chart.
+A "1" means parents of the middle person, "2" is grandparents, etc.

 --down=n

-Number of generations
+Number of generations to display from the ancestors defined by "from".
+Default is 0, which also means output is a plain bowtie chart.

 --dates